Jefferson Park, Chicago: Culture

 The Copernicus Center, supported by the Copernicus Foundation is located in Jefferson Park.
 It houses the former Gateway Theater, as well as a number of other event venues and meeting spaces.

-Jefferson Park is the home of the historic former Gateway Theatre Movie Palace that is now only part of the Copernicus Center.
+Jefferson Park is the home of the historic former Gateway Theatre movie palace that is now part of the Copernicus Center.
 The Copernicus Center and former Gateway Theatre (renamed the Mitchell P Kobelinski theater) still serve the community as a performing arts center, hosting numerous music concerts, theatrical performances, classes, seminars, community meetings, and cultural events throughout the year.
 The Copernicus Center is also a voting location for Jefferson Park residents.
 The Copernicus Center "Annex," which includes both an event space and offices, houses the Jefferson Park Chamber of Commerce office.

-Jefferson Park is also home to the award-winning Gift Theatre Company, a professional theatre company located at 4802 N. Milwaukee co-founded by Jeff Park native Michael Patrick Thornton.
+Jefferson Park is also home to the award-winning Gift Theatre Company, a professional theatre company located at 4802 N. Milwaukee co-founded by Jefferson Park native Michael Patrick Thornton.

 The neighborhood holds two large festivals annually: Jeff Fest in June, and Taste of Polonia over Labor Day weekend.
-Christina Madonna of "Chicago All Stars" fame is a native of Jefferson Park.
+In 2026, Jeff Fest rebranded as Chicago Italian Beef Fest.

-The Taste of Polonia has brought some of the nation's most prominent political figures to Jefferson Park to woo the support of Chicago's Polish community.
+The Taste of Polonia has brought some of the nation's most prominent political figures to Jefferson Park to seek the support of Chicago's Polish community.
 President George H. W. Bush hosted the festival in 1992 and in 2000, future Vice-President Dick Cheney as well as Tipper Gore, and Hadassah Lieberman made an appearance.
-Vice-President Cheney's presence was particularly notorious with coverage in The New York Times of his lively antics which included dancing the polka, serving attendees kielbasa with stuffed cabbage and addressing a cheering crowd by shouting the Polish phrase Sto Lat.
+Vice-President Cheney's presence was particularly notorious with coverage in The New York Times of his lively antics which included dancing the polka, serving attendees kielbasa with stuffed cabbage and addressing a cheering crowd by shouting the Polish phrase sto lat.